 MEMBERSHIP OF THE UK FLIGHT SAFETY COMMITTEE – THE BENEFITS

 Safety Information Exchange Meetings

 We hold six Safety Information Exchange meetings each year which are attended by 60-70 of the Membership each time.
-These consist of detailed exchanges on incidents and accidents and other aviation safety concerns between 89 UK and International airlines and airline service providers.
+These consist of detailed exchanges on incidents and accidents and other aviation safety concerns between 95 UK and International airlines, airline service providers, and the UK military aviation community.
 This is conducted under a confidentiality agreement which is part of the conditions of Membership.

 Regular contributions are also made by representatives from the CAA, AAIB, CHIRP, UK Airprox Board, GASCo, BALPA, NATS, BAA, and the UK Met Office.

 We also include topical and relevant presentations by experts on various aspects of aviation safety from every perspective.
 For example, Airbus recently gave detailed accounts of the Perpignan and Hudson River accidents.

 The proceedings are recorded in detail and are made available to those who had been unable to attend through a secure Membership area on our website.
 An Executive Summary of the major learning points from each meeting, appropriately de-identified, is also produced for quick and easy distribution to Accountable Managers, Flight Operations, Training and Engineering Departments within each Member Company.